 “Obviously, as a physician and scientist, I want to see the best possible therapies reach my patients,” he says.
 “But in the real world, I think a constellation of factors between efficacy, toxicity, and then, of course, cost and value, will ultimately determine who the winners are in this field.”

-Dr Komanduri will be an investigator in clinical trials with CAR T cell therapies from Kite Pharma and Juno Therapeutics.
+Dr Komanduri will be an investigator in clinical trials with CAR T cell therapies from Kite Pharma (now part of Gilead) and Juno Therapeutics (now part of BMS).

 It’s exciting times as researchers and doctors seek to maximize the promise and potential of cancer immunotherapy to revolutionize how we treat cancer in the future.